Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Bootstrapped Computing

 In highly restricted environments, it's possible to create a bootstrap mechanism that builds up a more functional computing environment from basic primitives.
 This is similar to how early computers were bootstrapped with a layer of basic instructions that allowed them to run more complex software on top.
-How did early computer scientists build complex systems from rudimentary operations?
-How does this parallel with using rudimentary operations in restricted or unexpected environments to achieve complex tasks?
+Early computer scientists built complex systems from rudimentary operations.
+How does this parallel within restricted or unexpected environments to achieve complex tasks?

 **Unintended Functionality**